How to Train a German Shorthaired Pointer

 Socialization

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-German Shorthaired Pointers have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and bloat.
+The care profile for German Shorthaired Pointers is anchored by a large build, moderate coat shedding, and breed-associated risk for hip dysplasia and bloat.

 Obedience Commands